How to choose the best drinkware for your foodservice operation

 There are also many, many specialty glasses designed for specific drinks, including copper mugs for Moscow Mules, pewter tumblers for mint juleps, tiki mugs for Mai Tais, Margarita glasses for frozen drinks, and glass mugs for specialty coffees.

-Glassware by the numbers
+Glassware by the numbers - how many glasses should you have?

 Once you’ve decided what you need, there’s the question of how much.
 It depends on what kind of establishment you run, the kind of drinks you serve and how many seats your restaurants has.